ksatola/Countries-of-the-World/BlogPost.md

 ![Image](./blog/countries_intro2.jpg)

 The world around us is fascinating and diverse.
-When I found out about the Countries of the World dataset I decided to take this opportunity to dig dipper inside it and answer a few questions which were in my mind:
+When I found out about the Countries of the World dataset I decided to take this opportunity to dig deeper inside it and answer a few questions which were in my mind:

 1. Wealthy vs. Poor Regions: What are the Differences?
 2. What Can We Do to Limit Infant Mortality?